VersLugia/ClassBroadcastReborn/README.md

 class_broadcast:
 # Is enabled?
   is_enabled: true
-  # Replace broadcast with hint (true = hint)
+  # Broadcast, Hint or Window (if not the correct type, it will hint
-  hint: true
+  broadcast_type: Window
   # the time you want bc or hint to be
   bc_time: 7
   # Set class bc text
   class_bc: